ycrc/ycrc.github.io/docs/ai/nairr.md

 ## How to find help

 The NAIRR website features informational [documents](https://nairrpilot.org/nairr-pilot-proposal-instructions) and [videos](https://www.youtube.com/watch?v=-moQgySa-GQ&list=PLV-SC0CHLTwdnIngXEHnIlKtHiizerz7b) that provide a detailed description of the proposal development and submission process.

 YCRC staff are also happy to help you with the proposal process, develop a resource request, or run benchmarks on our systems to provide quantitative evidence that you will benefit from NAIRR resources.
-Please reach out to us for a 1-on-1 consultation at [research.computing@yale.edu](mailto:research.computing@yale.edu).
+Please [contact us](https://docs.ycrc.yale.edu/#get-help) for any questions or assistance.